Judge Peterson's order #2, #3,& #4 page 118 includes early voting

 For weekend voting hours in the Clerk’s Office, voters should use the Wilson Street entrance to the City-County Building.

 Wisconsin's "early voting" is actually in-person absentee voting, where you apply for an absentee ballot in your clerk's office or another designated location, you vote your ballot immediately, seal your ballot in the proper envelope, sign the envelope, have a witness sign and write their address, and immediately return it to a member of the clerk's staff.
-No ballots may be taken out of the clerk's office.
+No ballots may be taken out of the early voting location.

 The following acts were declared unconstitutional by Judge Peterson's order.
 See the decision, page 118, #2, #3, and #4.